ExxonMobil shelves Canada LNG export project

 U.S. oil major ExxonMobil has withdrawn its WCC liquefied natural gas (LNG) export project in Canada from an environmental assessment, it said on Thursday, effectively signaling that the project has been shelved.

+The decision to pare its LNG project portfolio follows the decision by a Royal Dutch Shell-led group to build a giant LNG project in British Columbia to supply Asian customers, and Exxon's focus on LNG projects in Asia, the Middle East and the United States.

-The so-called WCC LNG export project in Canada's British Columbia was expected to produce around 15 million tonnes per year of LNG, with plans for further expansion up to 30 million tonnes per year.
+Exxon's West Coast Canada (WCC) LNG export project in British Columbia was expected to produce around 15 million tonnes per year of LNG, with plans for further expansion up to 30 million tonnes per year.

-Legislation in British Columbia requires large projects to obtain an Environmental Assessment Certificate before they can be developed.
+British Columbia rules require large projects to obtain an Environmental Assessment Certificate before they can be developed.

-An examination of this project by the Canadian Environmental Assessment Agency has been going on since Feb.
-2015.
+An examination of the project by the Canadian Environmental Assessment Agency has been going on since February 2015.

-"After careful review, ExxonMobil and Imperial (Oil Resources Limited) have withdrawn the WCC LNG project from the environmental assessment process," a spokeswoman for ExxonMobil said in an emailed comment.
+"After careful review, ExxonMobil and Imperial (Oil Resources Ltd) have withdrawn the WCC LNG project from the environmental assessment process," a spokeswoman for ExxonMobil said in an email.

-"We remain committed to our Canada operations and to ensuring the safe and reliable delivery of oil and gas to our customers," she added.
+Exxon's decision signaled it is concentrating on LNG projects with Qatar Petroleum and a proposed expansion of its chilled-gas operation in Papua New Guinea, said Jason Feer, head of business intelligence at Poten & Partners, LNG tanker brokers and consultants.

+"They have got a pretty robust pipeline of liquefaction projects globally.
+It would be natural to review that and see which would be competitive," he said.

 LNG demand is growing but environmental groups say exports will boost carbon emissions in Canada, both through gas extraction and the liquefaction process.